Flomp/wanderer/docs/src/content/docs/use/authentication.md

 description: Authentication with email/password and OAuth
 ---

-For the majority of wanderer's features you need an account to interact with them.
+For the majority of <span class="-tracking-[0.075em]">wanderer</span>'s features you need an account to interact with them.

 ## Email/Username & Password